olincb/website/app/views/markdown/blogs/_2023-03-31: Ayutthaya.md

 ![Three pointy guy ruins](/blog/images/2023-03-31_ruins8.jpg)

 Sadly, one attraction in Ayutthaya is elephant riding.
-It's incredibly inhumane and is one of the last places you can do it in Thailand.Despite this, it seemed to be relatively popular.
+It's incredibly inhumane and is one of the last places you can do it in Thailand.
+Despite this, it seemed to be relatively popular.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Ogk-3ux785U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>